Matseonzhek/stage3-module3-task/README.md

   Instead of explicitly maintaining data consistency (deleting related entities together with the parent one manually), you should pay attention to the correct description of relationships between entities using JPA
   annotations: `@OneToOne`, `@OneToMany`, `@ManyToMany` or use foreign key constraints in sql scripts.
-- [x] Delete Tag – delete tag by provided tag id and return boolean value.
+- [x] Delete Tag – delete tagModel by provided tagModel id and return boolean value.
 - [x] Get Author by news id – return author by provided news id.
 - [x] Get Tags by news id – return tags by provided news id.
-- [x] Get News by tag names, tag ids, author name, title, content (all params are optional and can be used in conjunction) – return news by provided params.
+- [x] Get News by tagModel names, tagModel ids, author name, title, content (all params are optional and can be used in conjunction) – return news by provided params.

 As well as in the **Spring Core** module all returned and received data should be